rajasimon/testbook/README.md

 ## Codebase

-This repo codebase have two folders `backend` and `frontend`.
-And it suppose to be different repo with separate CI pipeline but for the clearity to navigate for this coding challenge I created a single repo.
+This repo codebase has two folders `backend` and `frontend`.
+And it supposes to be different repo with separate CI pipeline but for the clarity to navigate for this coding challenge I created a single repo.

-Deployment for the single repo is hard so I created main travis file that can create two branch and push backend and frontend to separate branch.
-Each branch will have separate travis file so it run CI/CD.
+Deployment for the single repo is hard so I created main Travis file that can create two branches and push backend and frontend to separate branch.
+Each branch will have separate Travis file so it run CI/CD.

 ## Frontend